Vehicle Size Limitations

 Vehicle Lane Assignment

 Persons traveling with a vehicle from Ketchikan to Hollis are required to check-in at the Ketchikan Terminal and be issued a lane assignment.
-Ticket and Itinerary can be printed by customer but the lane assignment must be issued by Terminal Agent.
 This requirement does not apply to travel from Hollis to Ketchikan; you will be issued a lane assignment when you check-in at the drive-up window at the Hollis Terminal.

 The IFA does not provide for loading or off loading vehicles.
 If you are shipping a vehicle without a driver, an Unaccompanied Vehicle Form is required.
 If the shipper does not remove a vehicle from the vessel upon arrival, it will remain aboard incurring additional costs, be towed at owner expense, or removed by the IFA and assessed additional charges.
 The IFA will not be responsible for vehicle damage resulting with tidal ranges affecting the angle of transfer ramps.
 A certified weight slip showing combined overall weight of tractor, trailer/van and load is required for construction, freight hauling vehicles, and all other commercial vehicles.
 Any vehicle in an unsafe condition, will be denied boarding.
 Departure and Arrival times may be affected by weather conditions.